SkyLabIoT/LoRaEdge_BasicTracking/README.md

 These 2 bytes configure the standard interval time between messages Time is in minutes.
 Interval set to 0 will keep current setting and will not set an new interval time.
 Maximum time is 65535 minutes.

+Byte 3: Beacon
+This bytes turns the beacon on when this byte is set to 1.
+Other values will be ignored.

+Byte 4 and 5: Beacon time
+These bytes configure the time that de beacon is turned on.
+Time is in minutes.
+Maximum time is 65535 minutes.
+When set to 0 the current configured setting is used.

+Byte 6: Wi-Fi
+This byte turns the Wi-Fi payload on or off.
+0 = OFF
+1 = ON
+Others = keep current setting

+Byte 7:  GNSS
+This byte turns the GNSS payload on or off.
+0 = OFF
+1 = ON
+Others = keep current setting

 ##	Uplink format
 The mode A example sketch can send 4 types of payload.
 These payloads types are identifiable by the port number used.